About This Course

 - Promote excellence in assessment and implementation of research-based practice, within agreed inter-disciplinary protocols in midwifery practice;

-- Demonstrate high levels of judgement in the practice of nursing/midwifery through the generation of knowledge for innovative midwifery practice;
+- Demonstrate high levels of judgment in the practice of nursing/midwifery through the generation of knowledge for innovative midwifery practice.

 Applicants for the MSc (Midwifery) should normally:

 - have a minimum of a primary honours degree (NFQ, Level 8) in Nursing or Midwifery or approved equivalent degree or qualification approved by the College of Medicine and Health AND

-- hold professional registration as a midwife with Nursing and Midwifery Board of Ireland or be eligible for such registration.
+- hold professional registration as a midwife with the Nursing and Midwifery Board of Ireland or be eligible for such registration.